 - calming down the body may help in calming down your mind: lie down in bed and starting at the toes tense and relax the muscles going all the way up the body

-7 Cuddle up
+Cuddle up for good sleep

-8 Implement a bedtime routine
+Implement a bedtime routine for good sleep

 Doing the same exact routine every night before bedtime actually helps in letting the brain and body know it is time to get ready for sleep.
 Exactly what that routine consists of is of course up to you: a skin routine, taking a bath, reading a book, writing in a journal, listening to a podcast, getting your outfit ready for the workday, decluttering your bedroom before actually getting into bed: if done every night and with mindful attention you will in time experience the relaxing effect.